 - Planning Capital Expenditure: It helps in planning the capital expenditure and determining the ratio of debt and equity to acquire finance for this purpose.

-- Handling Unorganized Costs: There are times when the company encounters unexpected circumstances like the breakdown of machinery which are unforeseen expenses to cope up with, cash surplus is a lifesaver in such conditions.
+- Handling Unorganized Costs: There are times when the company encounters unexpected circumstances like the breakdown of machinery.
+These are unforeseen expenses to cope up with; cash surplus is a lifesaver in such conditions.

 - Initiates Investment: The other aim of cash management is to invest the idle funds in the right opportunity and the correct proportion.